 “The Ayurvedic Answer to Optimal Health!”
 I Love Herby™ Curcumin is the main active ingredient in Turmeric.
 Our Curcumin is an all natural anti-inflammatory sweet supplement that helps offer relief for joint and body pains.
-Ingesting Curcumin by itself does not lead to the associated health benefits due to its poor bioavailability, which appears to be primarily due to poor absorption, rapid metabolism, and rapid elimination.
-By combining Curcumin with black pepper, you are gaining many more remedial properties.
+Moreover, with the added benefits of black pepper, you are gaining many more remedial properties.

 Black Pepper aids as a great advantage in further reducing inflammation (as well as with all of the other Curcumin benefits) by helping the Curcumin absorb better into the body.
 In addition, black pepper itself is rich of many vitamins and minerals and is also considered to be an antioxidant haven.

 What makes our Curcumin with black pepper special is that it is honey flavored making it taste much better than any other Curcumin products in the market!
 Our product is completely natural with no artificial flavoring or additives!!

 We make our Curcumin available in a powder form giving it the ability to absorb quicker in the bloodstream compared to capsules.
 Just mix Curcumin powder with any type of liquids such as Milk, Water, Smoothies, Juices, and anything else!
 I Love Herby™ Curcumin is easy to handle and mixes well with all types of liquids.
 You can even just take a spoon of the powder by itself!!!

 Moreover, we developed our product in a way in which you can increase or decrease the dosage depending on your personal need!

 - Made with high quality natural, non-GMO and organic ingredients

 - Gluten free